CorporateClash/public/tos.md

 You also agree that:

-* you are not residing in a country or state currently sanctioned by the United States government
+* you are not sanctioned by, or apart of a group sanctioned by, the US government, or otherwise participate or aid in undermining democratic processes
 * you have not previously been banned, suspended, or removed from our services

 ### Your Responsibilities